Aeroplan's 'micro-Round-The-World' Award

 In this section, we'll talk about my favourite award ticket, the one that makes up most of the questions I get through this site and on social media; Air Canada / Aeroplan's insanely flexible 'micro-Round-The-World', or 'μRTW' for short.

 Many frequent-flyer programs allow a free stop-over at the parent airline's home city, for example Emirates allows a free stop in Dubai, and Cathay allows a free stop in Hong Kong.
-Using Aeroplan, you can fit a week each in Melbourne and Marrakech, and overnights in Montreal and Munch, all into a single award.
+Using Aeroplan, you can fit a week each in Paris and Perth, with overnights in Montreal and Munich, all into a single award.